All Saints Episcopal Church (Pasadena, California): History of the parish

 All Saints leaders and parishioners agreed that the church needed to add to its building space to house the increased scope of its activities.
-Having grown to 3,500 members in the congregation, 125 ministries and 13,000 per year, the facilities built in the 1920s were inadequate for the 21st Century.
+Having grown to 3,500 members in the congregation, 125 ministries and 13,000 meetings per year, the facilities built in the 1920s were inadequate for the 21st Century.
 In 1999, the church hired architect Michael Palladino to design a suitable space.
 He developed a four-building complex employing a contemporary design, but using many of the same architectural materials as the existing complex.
 The proposal was presented to the Pasadena planning commission in 2007, and was estimated to cost $46.0 million.
 In 2008, the commission ruled that the proposed project could not proceed until a new full environmental impact report (EIR) could be produced and approved.
 The draft report was issued in July, 2010.

 Public criticism of the proposal continue all the while, and it took five years to get the necessary approvals from the city.
-Meanwhile, estimated construction costs escalated dramatically because of revisions, legal fees and preparation of the EIR.
+Meanwhile, estimated construction costs escalated dramatically because of extensive revisions to make the project even more grand.
 According to the chairman of the building committee, the 2015 cost to complete the project would be over $70.0 million.
 During this time several large donors had either died or moved away from Pasadena.
 Furthermore, Ed Bacon was scheduled to retire from the church in May 2016.
 Therefore, Bacon announced that he was putting execution of the project on hold until his replacement could restart it.

 History of social activism

-Although a casual look at the chronology listed below might suggest that All Saints began to be serious about social activism only began in the mid-1960s, Rector George Regas clarified this point in a 1990 interview.
+Although a casual look at the chronology listed below might suggest that All Saints began to be serious about social activism only in the mid-1960s, Rector George Regas clarified this point in a 1990 interview.
 Regas stated that his predecessor, John Burt was a very strong advocate for social activism.
 Regas claimed that no (mainline) churches were even talking about such issues as racial justice in the early 1960s.
 Regas compared Burt to a biblical prophet calling the faithful to be aware of their own shortcomings and urging them to get busy in their own house and communities to remedy these social ills.

-All Saints' long history of taking stands on social justice issues is reflected in the church's Inclusion Chronology which includes: